Ashket980/Asked_in_interviews-2/README.md

 # Asked_in_interviews-2

-*Here are Some recent questions asked in interviews of companies like Google, TCS, Amazon etc.*
+*Here are Some recent questions asked in interviews of companies like Google, TCS, Amazon, Wipro etc.*

 ## Getting Started